Italy, France tensions spiral over rejected migrant ship - Journal du Cameroun

 EU leaders in December set an end-June deadline for an overhaul of rules to create a permanent mechanism to deal with migrants.

-The International Organisation for Migration on Tuesday warned against the closing of borders in the bloc.
+The International Organisation for Migration on Tuesday warned against the closing of EU borders.

 – ‘A sign of generosity’ –

-Salvini has repeatedly accused fellow EU members of abandoning Italy as it struggles to cope with an influx of migrants making the perilous journey across the Mediterranean.
+Salvini has repeatedly accused fellow EU members of abandoning Italy as it struggles to cope with migrants making the perilous journey from Africa across the Mediterranean.

 The country has seen more than 700,000 migrants arrive on its shores since 2013.